Op deze pagina

 Become a member of the NVHP

-Anyone with a congenital bleeding disorder, carriers, and parents of a youth with a bleeding disorder can become a member.
+Anyone with a congenital bleeding disorder, carriers, and parents of a child with a bleeding disorder can become a member.
 Membership costs € 37,50 per year.

 Why become a member?